Skip to content

 How will God use your belonging to cultivate more beauty within the body of Jesus?

 Sometimes belonging to the body of Jesus starts with an invitation.
-Learn about what's going on at The Crossing this fall and think about who you can invite to join you!
+Learn about what's going on at The Crossing and think about who you can invite to join you!